-Estate Planning is not just for the wealthy.
+Our estate planning attorneys Illinois relies on knows that estate planning is not just for the wealthy.
 Even if you don’t own a home, you have things of value.
 All of these things together make up your estate.
 Estate Planning is what you do to make sure those valuables are treated the way you want them to be treated when you’re not there to make decisions about them.
 You need to have a plan and a great lawyer.
-Without a plan, your wealth will most likely go through a probate court in a drawn-out, expensive and very public procedure, with a judge making the ultimate decisions about where your wealth goes.
+Without a plan, your wealth will most likely go through a probate court in a drawn-out, expensive, and very public procedure, with a judge making the ultimate decisions about where your wealth goes.
 With no estate plan, any family disputes will be played out publicly, possibly damaging family relationships for many generations.

 Mike owned the following assets:

 - Family farm worth $2 million, owned in joint tenancy with his sister, Mary

 - Retirement plan with $2 million, opened when he was still single

 - House, worth $500,000, owned jointly with his wife, Sally